On Wirsing's problem in small exact degree: Introduction and main results

-For general $n$, for $b$ as in the corollary we still get $P+b$ without linear factor.
+For general $n$, there still exists $b$ as in the corollary such that $P+b$ has no linear factor.
 We compare our bound with a result of Gy\H{o}ry~\cite{gy}.
 Using the Thue-Siegel-Roth-Schmidt method, he~\footnote{Actually a weaker bound is proved in~\cite{gy}.
 For the improved bound in \eqref{eq:jab}, Gy\H{o}ry refers to private correspondence with J.H.
 Evertse.
-It seems this has never been published. } showed that in Szegedy's problem we can take the bound
+It appears this has never been published. } showed that in Szegedy's problem we can take the bound

 where $\omega=\omega(c_n)$ denotes the number of prime divisors of the leading coefficient $c_n$ of $P(T)$.
 While \eqref{eq:jab} is strong in some cases, in particular for monic polynomials see also~\cite{hajdu}, it becomes rather weak if $c_n=H(P)$ and $c_n$ has many prime divisors.
 Indeed, if $c_n$ is primorial, i.e. the product of the first $N$ primes for some $N$, then $\omega(c_n)\geq (1- o(1))\log c_n/ \log\log(c_n)$ as $N\to\infty$ and the bound in \eqref{eq:jab} becomes a quite large power of $H$.
 Thus, if $n=3$, our bound from Corollary~\ref{kro} is considerably stronger than \eqref{eq:jab} in general, in terms of the height.
 For $n>3$, our condition \eqref{eq:bau} enters and does not apply if $Q\equiv 1$, therefore we get no contribution to Szegedy's problem.